-What's more, Bald Head Island and Fort Fisher Recreation Area both welcomed this unique event with open arms last year and are excited to have us return.
+What's more, Bald Head Island and Fort Fisher Recreation Area both welcome this unique event with open arms every year and are excited to have us return.
 Honestly, I have never met friendlier or more helpful people than the North Carolinians.
 This is a dream venue for this event promoter!

-The folks at Bald Head Island Conservancy - Suzanne Dorsey and Poul Lindegaard, in particular - have been ongoing sources of insights and wisdom and it has been an absolute pleasure to learn about, and support, the outstanding and important work they are doing on the island and beyond.
+The folks at Bald Head Island Conservancy - Chris Shank, Poul Lindegaard, and Amber Walters in particular - have been ongoing sources of insights and wisdom and it has been an absolute pleasure to learn about, and support, the outstanding and important work that the Conservancy is doing on the island and beyond.

-The Village of Bald Head Island have been extremely supportive.
-I thank especially Calvin Peck, the City Manager, and all of his staff with the Village.
-I also thank Caroline Mitchell and her staff with VBHI Public Safety, who will be out in force once again to help us host a safe and successful race.
-Equally I thank Jeffrey T. Owen, Park Superintendent, and the rest of his staff at Fort Fisher State Recreation Area for their support of the event and their management and oversight of the vast majority of the beach stretches of the race route along the Atlantic seaboard.
+The staff at Village of Bald Head Island has been extremely supportive, as has all the staff with VBHI Public Safety, who are out in force to help us host a safe and successful race.
+Equally I thank Jeffrey T. Owen, Park Superintendent, and the rest of his staff, at Fort Fisher State Recreation Area for their support of the event and their management and oversight of the vast majority of the beach stretches of the race route.

-Local businesses have been very supportive, too: Jeoffrey Nathan generously offered, once again, to host a social mixer at his Coastal Urge store on the island.
-Claude Pope helped to rally the troops to embrace this event and will be catering the finish line food and post-race breakfast through his Maritime Market, under the direction of Chef Chip Pridgen.
-Local home rental agents including Carrie Moffett of Bald Head Island Limited, Rick Nelson with Seabreeze Rentals, and Wendy Wilmot of Best of Bald Head Properties have all offered up their best possible rates and finest properties for the race entrants and their families and friends to enjoy.
+Local businesses have been very supportive, too: Jeoffrey Nathan generously hosts a social mixer at his Coastal Urge store on the island.
+Claude Pope helps to rally the troops to embrace this event and will be catering the finish line food and post-race breakfast through his Maritime Market, under the direction of Chef Chip Pridgen.
+Local home rental staff including Trisha Howarth of Bald Head Island Limited, Tiffany Williams with Tiffany's Beach Rentals & Sales, Rick Nelson with Seabreeze Rentals, and Wendy Wilmot of Best of Bald Head Properties have all offered up their best possible rates and finest properties for the race entrants and their families and friends to enjoy.